geo-ant/blog/_posts/2020-05-24-variable-projection-part-1-fundamentals.md

 I am going back and forth on how useful they are.
 I thought they would give me an elegant way of extending my varpro implementation to multiple right hand sides.
-However, there are established methods to do that which still compose pretty well with off-the-shelf least squares solvers.
+However, there are established methods to do that which still compose well with off-the-shelf least squares solvers.
 So I don't feel an urgent need to explore the ideas presented here, but I also cannot quite let them go.